inside.ewu.edu

 Notes: may be repeated for credit when topics vary.

-This variable topic class explores a significant theory or issue within the filmic arts.
-Emphasizes critical viewing, reading and writing.
+This variable topic course explores a significant theory or issue within the filmic arts.
+Emphasizes critical viewing, reading, and writing.
+Companion course to FILM 470L.

 Notes: Offered winter quarter.